This Is B-A-D: Some Democrats Are Sick Of A DIRE Email Strategy

 “Does it raise a bunch of money for candidates?
 Hell yeah, [Jon] Ossoff raised a shit ton of money.
 But at what cost?” asked one operative.
 “It’s run in the model of the DCCC created back in 2013 and its exhausting our voters.
 There’s not an infinite pool of people to pull from and their strategy is going to turn people off from supporting Democratic causes.”

-But party strategists want to see the DCCC treat Democratic voters like “actual adults” that don’t need to tricked into supporting the party with misleading headlines.
+But party strategists want to see the DCCC treat Democratic voters like “actual adults” who don’t need to be tricked into supporting the party with misleading headlines.

 “They have this relentless fucking strategy that seems to overwhelm and deceive their supporters,” one former Democratic digital strategist told BuzzFeed News.
 “The desperation and outright lies placed in these emails are going to be bad for the party.
 The DCCC is so prevalent that it sets itself up as the de facto face of the party by the sheer force and volume [of its emails] that can’t be distinguished from the rest of the party.”